One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Manfred Reehius, Bella Lake, Dmitry Chernyshov and Chloe Fuller for fruitful discussions as well as Pavel Karen for initial XRD results.
-Additional thanks to Helmholtz Zentrum Berlin for supporting Angela Benitez-Castro during this project through the summer student program.
-This work is based on experiments performed at the research reactor BER-II at the Helmholtz Zentrum Berlin, Germany, ISIS neutron and muon source in Rutherford Appleton laboratory and Swiss-Norwegian Beamlines, at the ESRF.
-Collaboration with the Solid State Insitute at the University of Tokyo was possible thanks to travel grant YYF given by the University of Stavanger to Diana Quintero-Castro.
+We thank M. Reehius, B. Lake, D. Chernyshov, and C. Fuller for fruitful discussions as well as P. Karen for ini- tial XRD results.
+Additional thanks to Helmholtz Zentrum Berlin for supporting A.B.-C. during this project through the summer student program.
+This work is based on experiments performed at the research reactor BER-II at the Helmholtz Zentrum Berlin, Germany, ISIS neutron and muon source in Rutherford Appleton Laboratory and Swiss-Norwegian Beamlines, at the ESRF.
+Collaboration with the Solid State Insitute at the University of Tokyo was possible thanks to travel grant YYF given by the University of Stavanger to D. Q.-C..